mace098/SLHSCENTERSTAGE/README.md

 Nahin, Jonah, Joey, Johannett  Russell, Sara
 ## Requirements
-We are all using android studio (giraffe), download it from here https://developer.android.com/studio To program your robot in Blocks or OnBot Java, you do not need Android Studio.
+We are all using android studio (giraffe), download it from here https://developer.android.com/studio

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with how to use the control system: